arangodb/docs/3.7/aql/operations-search.md

   calculated when `fullCount` mode for query is set or during COLLECT WITH COUNT clause execution  (introduced in v3.7.6)
   - `"exact"` (default): rows are actually enumerated giving precise number.
   - `"cost"`: cost based approximation is used.
-Do not enumerates rows, returns approximate result but with O(1) complexity.
+Does not enumerates rows, returns approximate result with O(1) complexity.
 Gives precise result when Search condition is empty or contains only single term query (e.g. doc.field == 'value').